Mack Horton on swim rival Sun Yang: let's change the subject - WHIZ News

 Whether Sun will be allowed to compete in Tokyo will be determined by the Court of Arbitration for Sport (CAS) later this month.
 CAS last year suspended Sun for eight years for refusing to give samples during a surprise doping test, where a vial of his blood was smashed with a hammer.

-But the Federal Supreme Court of Switzerland overturned the ban in December, ruling that CAS was biased because a CAS judge, Italian Franco Frattini, had made anti-Chinese posts on social media.
+But the Federal Supreme Court of Switzerland in December ordered a retrial, saying “doubts as to the impartiality of an arbitrator were objectively justified” after a CAS judge, Italian Franco Frattini, had made anti-Chinese posts on social media.

 Frattini has been barred from ruling on Sun’s re-trial scheduled for May 24-28, just two months before the Tokyo Olympics are scheduled to begin.